nais/doc/docs/security/salsa/salsa.md

 **Example**: [https://salsa.prod-gcp.nav.cloud.nais.io](https://salsa.prod-gcp.nav.cloud.nais.io)

+You must login using the **OpenID** button which will redirect you to your organizations identity provider.

 Each container in a deployment will have its own project in Dependency-Track.
 The project name consist of the team name, application name and the container image name.
 You can search in projects with the following tags: